 Check if you have capped the fan speed using any software.
 When the rotation per minute (RPM) of one or all the fans in the cabinet is restricted, there is a direct adverse impact on cooling.
 Thus, your GPU and other components, such as the CPU, can get hot at idle.

 Check for background applications and tasks

 Check if you have graphics-intensive tasks running in the background.
-For example, you may have a design-heavy website or an ultra-high-definition video loaded in any of the browser tabs.
+For example, you may have a design-heavy website or an ultra-high-definition video in any browser tabs.